Being Misunderstood Is Painful

 This choice came home to me in the first marathon I ever participated in.
-I was in the great city of Prague in the Czech Republic for my very first 26.2 mile race—a destination adventure I'd been planning (and training for) for well over a year.
-The morning of the race, my running companion and I arrived at the starting area 45 minutes early.
+I was in the great city of Prague in the Czech Republic for my very first 26.2-mile race—a destination adventure I'd been planning (and training for) for well over a year.
+On the morning of the race, my running companion and I arrived at the starting area 45 minutes early.
 Or so we thought.
 We quickly realized that, although we were early, there should be more people milling around—more activity, more excitement.

 A sneaking suspicion began to arise in both of us that we had made some kind of mistake, so we dug through my friend's bag for the paper with all of the race information on it and discovered, to our horror and deep disappointment, that we were not 45 minutes early at all.
-We were fifteen minutes late!!
+We were 15 minutes late!

 In a rush, with heart rates soaring, we scurried to the starting line itself where a volunteer said, "Yes, you are late.
 Go now.
 Follow the course."
 Since the race was chip timed, although we'd missed our opportunity to run with the crowd, we could still do the race and get an accurate reading on how long it took us.
 So off we went.